Do you have diabetes?

 Comfortable shoes that will not trouble you in any way and will give your feet enough space to breathe are keys to keeping your feet healthy despite your diabetes.
 Regular shoes often have rough materials and are lacking in overall arc support, causing you more body pains in the process.

-Aside from these diabetes-related foot conditions, diabetic shoes are also used by people with arthritis, hammertoes, bunions, swollen feet – basically, conditions that require extra toe room and extra width.
+Aside from these diabetes-related foot conditions, diabetic shoes are also used by people with arthritis, hammertoes, bunions, Lymphedema, swollen feet – basically, conditions that require extra toe room and extra width.
 So if you have these conditions as well, you will hit several birds at once if you get yourself a good pair of diabetic shoes.

 Top 5 Things to Look for in Diabetic Shoes